Wild Gypsea Collective

-I chose to work with these ingredients because I believe in them, they are safe for the earth, they are biodegradable, and safe for your home, and completely reusable.
-I don’t believe in order to become more environmentally friendly you need to loose your sense of luxury.
+I chose to work with these ingredients because I believe in them, they are safe for the earth, they are biodegradable and safe for your home, and completely reusable.
+I don’t believe in order to become more environmentally friendly you need to lose your sense of luxury.
 I’m all about the luxe life, I just like to live it lighter.

 Best piece of advice you have ever received?

 Just do you.
 Don’t worry about anyone else’s race, just run your own.

 Why was it important to you to make your brand ethical?